george0st/qgate-sln-mlrun/docs/applied-limits.md

    - this `pandas` engine is useful only for test purpose (see the first info about that in change log for MLRun version 1.6.0)

-5. SqlTarget is limited to MySql in current SqlTarget Technical Preview
+5. SqlTarget is limited to MySql, if you need to create table (SqlTarget is in Technical Preview)
-    - in case of create table in SqlTarget (if the table will be created out of SqlTarget, all is fine)
     - see the detail https://github.com/mlrun/mlrun/issues/5231
+    - NOTE: I used work-arround, for creating table before the ingest